RebelPotato/microJanet/README.md

 ## Status & Roadmap

 `src/main.cpp` runs a Janet program that blinks the esp32's built-in LED.
 It is compiled on a host computer (see `host/make-fun.janet`), so it cannot access any data on the esp32, except for those passed as parameters.
-Safety through capabilities!
+Safety through [capabilities](https://en.wikipedia.org/wiki/Object-capability_model)!

-`scripts/repl.cpp` runs a simple Janet repl over serial.

 For future goals, see [roadmap.md](roadmap.md).